Top three reasons to hike the Santa Cruz Trek in Peru

 Choose how you spend your day

-Experience four days of hiking through the untouched wilderness with a local, experienced guide and get a unique sense of solitude as you traverse the ancient trails, pass striking lakes, and admire staggering mountain peaks.
-Enjoy breathtaking scenery wherever you look!
-Spend your days exploring one of the most beautiful treks in the world, and your nights in camps along the way, where you can get to know other hikers and enjoy the culture of the area.
-Visit the places boasting the most spectacular views within the entire Cordillera Blanca and make some memories that will last a lifetime!
+Hike through the untouched wilderness with a local guide and get a unique sense of solitude as you traverse ancient trails, pass striking lakes, and admire staggering mountain peaks.
+Explore one of the most beautiful treks in the world and spend your nights in camps along the way where you can get to know other hikers and enjoy the culture of the area.
+Visit places boasting spectacular views within the entire Cordillera Blanca and make memories that will last a lifetime!

 Private Santa Cruz Trek

-Hike through the untouched Peruvian wilderness for four days with a private local experienced guide and explore the ancient trails leading to striking turquoise lakes and staggering mountain peaks.
-This private tour lets you experience all the thrill and amazement of the Santa Cruz Trek with your friends and family—or even by yourself!
-Use your days to the fullest by exploring one of the most unique and magical treks in the world featuring unique wildlife, jaw-dropping mountains, glaciers, and many more.
-Spend your nights in camps and get to know the culture of the area.
-Visit the most epic locations in Cordillera Blanca as you immerse yourself in the Incan heritage and marvelous scenery that Peru is known for.
+Hike through the untouched Peruvian wilderness with a private guide and explore the ancient trails leading to striking turquoise lakes and staggering mountain peaks.
+This private tour lets you experience the thrill of the Santa Cruz Trek with your friends and family—or even by yourself!
+Observe unique wildlife, jaw-dropping mountains, and glaciers as you get to know the culture of the area.
+Visit epic locations in Cordillera Blanca as you immerse yourself in the Incan heritage and marvelous scenery Peru is known for.

 Day 1: Start your Santa Cruz Trek from Huaraz